strapdata/elassandra/docs/elassandra/source/integration.rst

 Integration with an existing cassandra cluster
 ----------------------------------------------

-Elassandra include a modified version of cassandra 2.2, so **all nodes of a cluster should run elassandra binaries**.
+Elassandra include a modified version of cassandra, available at `strapdata-cassandra repro <https://github.com/strapdata/cassandra>`_, so **all nodes of a cluster should run elassandra binaries**.
 However, you can start a node with or without the elasticsearch support.
 Obviously, all nodes of a datacenter should run cassandra only or cassandra with elasticsearch.

 Rolling upgrade to elassandra .............................